DataBrewery/cubes/doc/introduction.rst

 focus on data instead on ways of how to get the data in understandable form.

 More information about logical model can be found in the chapter :doc:`model`.
-See also rogramming reference of the :mod:`model` module.
+See also programming reference of the :mod:`model` module.

 Browser
 -------